Jwan622/interview_prep/grubhub/part_3_key_tech.md

 Example:
 The clear leader in this space is Elasticsearch.
 Elasticsearch is a distributed, RESTful search and analytics engine that is built on top of Apache Lucene.
 It is designed to be fast, scalable, and easy to use.
 It is the most popular search optimized database and is used by companies like Netflix, Uber, and Yelp.
 Elasticsearch has hosted offerings like Elastic Cloud and AWS OpenSearch which make it easy to get started.

+### Advantages of Inverted Indexes
+Efficiency in Search: Instead of scanning each document for a particular word (which would be slow and inefficient), the search engine can directly access the list of documents that contain the word in the index.

+Speed: Lookup operations in an inverted index are typically very fast, often implemented with hash tables or search trees, allowing near-instantaneous access to the indexed data.

+Scalability: Inverted indexes support efficient updates and additions.
+When new documents are added, the index can be updated by adding entries for new words or updating the list of documents for existing words.

 ## API Gateway